Desarc/tutorial-game/README.md

 ##Setting up

 ######[Install Eclipse Kepler 4.3](http://www.eclipse.org/downloads/)
-Make sure you have at least Java SE Development Kit 7 installed.
+Make sure you have Java SE Development Kit 7 installed (Java 8 may not work correctly).
 To make Eclipse run with this JRE as default:
-- Select "Window" and "Preferences" from the top menu
+- Select "Window" and "Preferences" from the top menu (may be different for Mac users)
 - Under *Java*, select *Installed JREs*
 - See if *jre7* is listed.
 If not, add it as a *Standard VM* (JRE home is the directory where it is installed).
 - Check the box next to *jre7* to make it the default JRE.